TEMHITHORPHE/TEMHITHORPHE/README.md

 <p align="center">Soo YES, i <b>"see myself"</b> as <b>Humorous (I wish😄)</b>, <b>🐱‍💻red teamer (In my dreams of course)😄, and a <b>😂BLOCKCHAIN ENGINEER!😂 ... that's a good one😂</b><b> ... ... </p><p>Although... ...
 I am definitely a lover of FOSS (If you don't know what that means ... i will 💲bill💲 you higher😃)</b>, a <b>Security Enthusiast</b>, passionate about SECURITY across ALL PLATFORMS, yes, am that crazy, a strong believer of giving back to the community, into all things AgriTECH, FinTECH, and an advocate of TECH for SECURITY ... that all?🤔 ... ... ... oh yes ...
 I love DUBLIN LADIES😂😂 </p>

  #### 🧱 STACK 🧱
-- 🌱 Currently learning AWS, Docker, Ethereum Smart Contract with Solidity (wasn't joking earlier😂😂), and 💥Jetpack Compose Desktop💥
+- 🌱 Currently learning AWS, Docker, Ethereum Smart Contract with Solidity (wasn't joking earlier😂😂), and [Desktop App development with Tauri](https://tauri.app/)
-- 🔭 Android Applications development with Kotlin📱.
+- 🔭 FrontEnd Development with ReactJS and RemixJS.
 - 🤔 I sometimes dabble in blockchain related stuff.
 - 🔭 Expert in Chrome and Browser APIs for buiding Chrome, Safari, Edge, firefox, and other Browser Extensions.
 - 🔭 Web Scraping and Data Wrangling/Cleaning with Python (and it's extensive libraries), Sql, Selenium.
-- 👯 I’m looking to collaborate on Android, Web, Desktop development.
+- 👯 I’m looking to collaborate on Web3, Web2, Mobile and Desktop development.
 - 📫 Connect with me on : [Twitter](https://twitter.com/tehmhithorphe), [LinkedIn](https://ng.linkedin.com/in/temhithorphe), and good ol [mail](Tehmhithorphe@gmail.com)
 #### ⚡⚡ Fun Facts ⚡⚡
-- Plays keyboard.
+- Loves Playing Table Tennis.
+- Local Pool(Snookers) Champion 😂.
 - I love breaking things(WebApps) ... ☺️Please tell me it was built with laravel😂😂.
 - I feel you're incomplete😀 if you don't like classical music😂
 - Lover of all things mandiant😀